adoprog/Sitecore-Courier/README.md

 *Sitecore.Courier.Runner.exe* -s C:\Source -t C:\Target -o C:\Package.update

--s - Source folder
+-s - Source folder (optional, only needed for Delta Packages)

 -t - Target folder

 -o - Output package (will be created)

--r (add if you want to use Rainbow serialization format, otherwise it will treat .yml as files)
+-r - Add if you want to use Rainbow serialization format, otherwise it will treat .yml as files

 ## Using Windows shell extension